idibidiart/react-native-responsive-grid/README.md

   ScrollView
 } from 'react-native';

-import { Row, Column as Col} from './grid'
+import { Row, Column as Col} from 'react-native-responsive-grid'

 import { MaterialIcons } from '@expo/vector-icons';